zxenve/pWiki/README.md

 2. **Card Loading** - Cards are dynamically loaded from `cards.json`
 3. **Interactive Overlays** - Click a card to see its description and code examples
 4. **Language Tabs** - Switch between JavaScript, Python, and C# implementations
+5. **Quiz System** - Test your understanding with interactive quiz questions about card combinations and game strategies

+### 🎓 Quiz Features

+The integrated quiz system includes:
+- **Multiple-choice questions** - Test your knowledge of card mechanics
+- **Instant feedback** - See explanations for correct and incorrect answers
+- **Card visualization** - Questions show the actual cards involved
+- **Progressive difficulty** - Questions range from basic combinations to complex scenarios

 ---